Skip to main content

 activate: robot_state_broadcaster

-The on_click field defines the application events that are triggered with the event button is pressed.
+The on_click field of buttons defines the application events that are triggered with the event button is pressed.
 In this case, it triggers the switch_controllers event which is used to activate the robot_state_broadcaster controller on the mock_hardware interface.

 Run the application